-When your pet is scheduled to undergo a surgical procedure your first thought may be of the risks of anesthesia.
-This is perfectly natural – the risks of general anesthesia are usually greater than that of the surgery itself.
+When your cat or dog is scheduled to undergo a surgical procedure many pet owners' first thought is the risks of anesthesia.
+That's perfectly natural – the risks of general anesthesia in some pets is greater than that of the surgery itself.

-All veterinarians know this and most of us have a great deal of empathy for your concerns.
-We veterinarians are fortunate in that older, less predictable, anethesthetics have been replaced by compounds that are very predictable and safe when properly used.
-Injectable anesthetics now each have their specific reversal agents and the gas anesthetics we use are quickly reversed by ventilation as your pet breaths them out of it's system.
-These agents have dramatically reduced the risk to your pet.
-My clients often as me which anesthetic is the safest.
-The answer is that which ever anesthetic your veterinarian is most familiar using is the safest.
+All veterinarians know this and most of us share your concerns.
+Today's veterinarians are fortunate in that older, less predictable, anesthetics have been replaced by compounds that are very predictable and safe when properly used.
+The gas anesthetics we use today quickly dissipate from your pet's body.
+Their effects are quickly reversed by natural or assisted ventilation (breathing) to get them out of your pet's system rapidly.
+Almost every injectable anesthetic now has its own special reversal agent.
+These agents have dramatically reduced surgical anesthetic risk to your pet.
+Pet owners often wonder which anesthetic is the safest.
+The answer is that whichever anesthetic your veterinarian and his/her assistants are most familiar and comfortable using is the safest.

-of the drugs that we use for anesthesia at one dose are sedatives
+of the drugs that veterinarians use for anesthesia - especially those that are given by injection - are general anesthetics at one dose and sedatives

 at a lesser dose.
 So the difference between your pet being sedated

-and your pet being anethetized it blurry.
-A rule all veterinarians
+and your pet being anesthetized it blurry.
+As a rule, veterinarians

-Because it is common for pets to not sit still or become terrified in the animal hospital, We use general anesthetics more frequently than a human physician would.
-Procedures such as x-ray, joint examinations and laparoscopy that a human physician would do while you were awake can not be done safely animals without sedation or anethesia.
+Because it is common for pets to be apprehensive in animal hospitals, veterinarians use general anesthetics more frequently than your human physician probably would.
+Procedures such as x-rays, joint examinations and laparoscopy that your human physician would do while you were awake with no more than a local anesthetic block can very rarely be done safely animals without general anesthesia or profound sedation.

 There are two components of safety in the use of anesthetics.